-The Islanders Sledge Hockey Team was formed in 1986 and operates as a non-profit organization, in Markham, Ontario (just north of Toronto).
+The Islanders Sledge Hockey Club was formed in 1986 and operates as a non-profit organization, in Markham, Ontario (just north of Toronto).
 The organization is comprised of junior players and an intermediate team (ages 16+) that competes in the Ontario Sledge Hockey Association (OSHA).

 About the sport: